mmccroskey/Mist/README.md

     - So if you're using Records from one instance of a Database, and then another instance updates the DB, your instance will instantly have those latest changes without you having to do another fetch.
 3. You can be notified whenever the data in a Database changes.
     - So if you're using one instance of a Database to drive a UI and another to write Records in the background, just listen for the change notification and reload your UI when data changes.

-You use the `add` function whether you're saving new Records, or saving edits to existing Records.

-A quick side note: by default, saving a Record saves all the Records linked to it -- that is, the Records with which it has relationships.
-Therefore, saving the TodoLists in the example above saves all the Todos we created, as well the new User (your husband) and even the Attachment we added to our "Buy groceries" Todo.
-This default behavior can be overridden via an optional property on the `add` function; see [Advanced Usage](https://github.com/mmccroskey/MistLegacy/blob/master/README.md#advanced-usage) for more info.

 #### Fetching Records